Internal Macedonian Revolutionary Organization: Interwar period

 On 23 March 1923 Stamboliyski signed the Treaty of Niš with the Kingdom of Serbs, Croats and Slovenes and undertook the obligation to suppress the operations of the IMRO carried out from Bulgarian territory.
 However, in the same year IMRO agents assassinated him.
 IMRO had de facto full control of Pirin Macedonia (the Petrich District of the time) and acted as a "state within a state", which it used as a base for hit and run attacks against Yugoslavia with the unofficial support of the right-wing Bulgarian government and later Fascist Italy.
 Because of this, contemporary observers described the Yugoslav-Bulgarian frontier as the most fortified in Europe.
 In 1923 and 1924 during the apogee of interwar military activity according to IMRO statistics in the region of Yugoslav (Vardar) Macedonia operated 53 chetas (armed bands), 36 of which penetrated from Bulgaria, 12 were local and 5 entered from Albania.
 The aggregate membership of the bands was 3245 komitas (guerilla rebels) led by 79 voivodas (commanders), 54 subcommanders, 41 secretaries and 193 couriers.
 119 fights and 73 terroristic acts were documented.
 Serbian casualties were 304 army and gendarmery officers, soldiers and paramilitary fighters, more than 1300 were wounded.
 IMRO lost 68 voivodas and komitas, hundreds were wounded.
 In the region of Greek (Aegean) Macedonia 24 chetas and 10 local reconnaissance detachments were active.
 The aggregate membership of the bands was 380 komitas led by 18 voivodas, 22 subcommanders, 11 secretaries and 25 couriers.
 42 battles and 27 terrorist acts were performed.
 Greek casualties were 83 army officers, soldiers and paramilitary fighters, over 230 were wounded.
 IMRO lost 22 voivodas and komitas, 48 were wounded.
 Thousands of locals were repressed by the Yugoslav and Greek authorities on suspicions of contacts with the revolutionary movement.
 At the same time, a youth's extension of IMRO, the Macedonian Youth Secret Revolutionary Organization was created.
-The statute of MYSRO was approved personally from IMRO's leader Todor Alexandrov.
+The statute of MYSRO was approved personally from IMRO's leader Todor Aleksandrov.
 The aim of MYSRO was in concordance with the statute of IMRO – unification of all of Macedonia in an authonomous unit, within a future Balkan Federative Republic.